Boulder-Cryogenic-Quantum-Testbed/scresonators/BCRTresfit/check_user_data/README.md

 A simple script to detect if the user's data file is of the correct format.

+To use, simply change the path variables dir to directory with file, and filename to the name of the file to be checked.

 This code will check for:

 * Header (not currently part of standard format)